upstage-org/upstage_frontend/README.md

-# Upstage Front End Installation
+# UpStage Front End Installation
 Do This After Back End Installation and Configuration.
 See the upstage_backend repo README for details. https://github.com/upstage-org/upstage_backend